 Once the exam is completed, the physician would submit a written report to the SSA.

-The SSA will pay for a cumulative medical exam and any diagnostic tests associated with it.
+The SSA will pay for a consultative exam and any diagnostic tests associated with it.
 You should not be charged for these services.

 Are you considering filing for SSDI?
-Does the SSA require you to attend a cumulative medical exam?
+Does the SSA require you to attend a consultative exam?
 Call our Roswell office to schedule a free consultation with our experienced Social Security disability lawyers who can help you obtain the SSDI benefits you are entitled to.